How to Get a Small Business Loan for the First Time

-Lines of credit are shorter-term, typically 12 months or less, and often used to finance working capital gaps, inventory purchases and other short-term needs.
-For a line of credit under $50,000, good credit and some personal or business assets may suffice.
+Lines of credit have shorter terms—typically 12 months or less—and are often used to finance working capital gaps, inventory purchases and other short-term needs.
+For a line of credit less than $50,000, good credit and some personal or business assets may suffice.
 For larger amounts, your business's revenue, profit history and cash flow will matter more.

-Term loans typically have longer terms of three to five years, and secured term loans do require some form of collateral.
-This could include paper assets, such as cash, stocks and corporate bonds.
-Businesses often use property and future earnings as collateral, too.
+Term loans typically have longer terms of 3 to 5 years, and secured term loans do require some form of collateral.
+This could include paper assets like cash, stocks and corporate bonds.
+Businesses often use property and future earnings as collateral as well.
 The longest-term loans are typically reserved for and collateralized by buildings, land and very large equipment, such as manufacturing systems with useful lives of at least 10 years.
 Shorter-term loans of lower overall value require correspondingly smaller forms of collateral.

 Create an executive summary to get a business loan

 When it comes time for you to have a conversation with a bank about how to get a small business loan, an executive summary is an important item to have on hand.
 This is a physical or virtual document where you clearly articulate your needs, the costs, the timing and the project's relevance to your business's success.
-Being specific, well-organized and understanding your business's financials may make the bank see your business as a lower risk to lend to.
+Being specific and well-organized—and understanding your business's financials—may make the bank see your business as a lower risk.

 The executive summary should be about three to five pages and provide a brief overview of your business, the market dynamics, your competitive differentiators and your growth plan.
 Give your most recent revenue and profit numbers, and briefly discuss your past performance.

-If your business is doing well and the outlook is great, communicate that.
-Conversely, if there are risks ahead, communicate that, too.
-Then, address your plan to mitigate those risks.
-Project your revenue and profit for the next year if you want a short-term loan and for the next three if you want a longer loan term.
+If your business is doing well and the outlook is great, add it to the summary—and if there are risks ahead, add them as well.
+Then address your plan to mitigate these risks.
+Project your revenue and profit for the next year if you want a short-term loan and for the next 3 years if you want a longer loan term.

 How to apply for a business loan

 You'll likely need to provide audited or reviewed financial statements for your business or your most recent tax returns, depending on the loan size.
-You may also need the year-to-date income statement and current balance sheet from your accountant or your firm's accounting software program.
-The balance sheet should include lists of your assets, your liabilities and any shareholder's equity, if applicable.
+You may also need the year-to-date income statement and current balance sheet from your accountant or firm's accounting software program.
+The balance sheet should include lists of your assets, liabilities and any shareholder equity, if applicable.

 You'll also need the accounts receivable and payable aging reports, which show how quickly your customers pay you and you pay your bills, respectively.
-For businesses with little operating history or minimal credit or for larger loans, be sure to have personal financial statement and personal tax returns on hand, as the bank may require a personal guarantee.
+For businesses with little operating history or minimal credit or for larger loans, be sure to have a personal financial statement and personal tax returns on hand because the bank may require a personal guarantee.